ArchFwin/dotfiles/README.md

 The config.h file will cause issues on an unpatched version of dwm.
 (It adds some colour options for floating windows, and also some unicode symbols to indicate tiling/floating/monocle layouts).
 It also adds some extra functions (volume keys modify volume, shutdown and reboot shortcuts) that may not function properly (if your volume keys have different keysyms, or you aren't using systemd).
 The termcmd and shcmd have been modified (to use sakura as a terminal and zsh as a shell respectively).

-Config
+##Config
 ========
-This contains a selection of text based configuration files, as well as a list of all the installed packages on my Arch system.
+This contains a selection of text based configuration files, as well as two lists of all the explicitly installed packages on my Arch system (The first is for everything not in the AUR, and the second is for only AUR packages).
 The files are all fairly self-explanatory as to their purpose.

-Scripts
+##Scripts
 ========
 This contains a small selection of scripts I use that don't fit into one of the other categories.

-To-Do
+##To-Do
 ========
-Locate and add more config files.

 Create a dependency file/list.

-Remove AUR packages from the installed packages list, and move to a seperate list.